 Biochar is discussed in more detail at the Biochar group.

-[ Earlier posted at the Geoengineering group ]
+[ Earlier posted at the Geoengineering group and added at the Biomass page ]